WAD621S-2025/Campus_Polls-and-Memes/README.md

 backend/           PHP scripts for votes and file uploads README.md

- Future Improvements
+6.Future Improvements
  Full PHP backend integration for polls and user login.
  Database storage for votes, polls, and memes using MySQL.
  Commenting system for memes.
  Advanced search and filter functionality.
  Notifications for new polls and meme uploads.

-Technologies Used
+7.Technologies Used
   HTML5
   CSS
   JavaScript (ES6)